 It’s a fairly straightforward process, but if you’ve never done it, it can be a bit daunting.
 The first time I did it, I was lost and confused as well.

-Step 1: Ensure pg_restore
+Step 1: Ensure pg_restore is installed

 Make sure you have PostgreSQL installed.
 You can check by running: